-Available-for-sale-financial assets are non-derivative financial assets that are designated as available-for-sale and that are not classified in any other category.
+Available-for-sale-financial assets are non-derivative financial assets that are designated as available for sale and that are not classified in any other category.
 Subsequent to initial recognition, they are measured at fair value and changes therein, other than impairment losses, are recognized in other comprehensive income and presented within equity in the fair value reserve.
-When an available-for-sale financial asset is derecognized, the cumulative gain or loss in other comprehensive income is transferred to the Interim Consolidated Statements of Income (Loss) and Comprehensive Income (Loss).
+When an available for sale financial asset is derecognized, the cumulative gain or loss in other comprehensive income is transferred to profit or loss.

-The Corporation currently has no assets which are designated as available-for-sale.
+The Corporation currently has no assets which are designated as available for sale.